jrlanglois/jrl_env/.github/CONTRIBUTING.md

 - Follow the existing code style and structure
 - Update documentation if adding new features
-- Before opening a PR, run `./helpers/formatRepo.sh` to apply Allman braces, camelCase helpers, and CRLF enforcement for text files
+- Before opening a PR, run `python3 helpers/formatRepo.py` to apply Allman braces, camelCase helpers, and enforce line endings (CRLF for `.ps1/.json/.md`, LF for `.sh/.py/.yml/.yaml`)
 - Test scripts on the target platform before submitting (macOS, Ubuntu, Windows where applicable)
 - Keep changes focused and minimal